Nigeria’s 2025 Tax Reform Acts: Key Tax Changes

 When Will These Changes Apply?

-With SeamlessHR Payroll, HR teams can stay ahead—reducing errors, simplifying tax remittance, and giving employees visibility into how the reforms affect their pay.
+With SeamlessHR Payroll, organisations can stay ahead—reducing errors, simplifying tax remittance, and giving employees full visibility into how the reforms affect their take-home pay.